-"(L)" following a race name indicates that the race is run in North America and is eligible to be graded but has not been assigned graded status for the year contested by the North American graded stakes committee (see page xv for full definition).
+"(L)" following a North American race name indicates that the race is eligible to be graded but has not been assigned graded status for the year contested by the American Graded Stakes Committee and the Canadian Graded Stakes Committee (see page xv for full definition).
 In 1991 a L race may not be a restricted race.
 Prior to 1991 any ungraded race with added money value of \$50,000 or more was considered a listed race.
 It is further defined by track name and earnings for first three finishers.